-Fort Janeaux, Montana, also called Janeaux’s Post, Fort Turnay, and Medicine Lodge was established by Francis A. Janeaux, a licensed Metis Indian trader and later the founder of Lewistown, Montana.
+Fort Janeaux, Montana, also called Janeaux’s Post, Fort Turnay, and Medicine Lodge, was established by Francis A. Janeaux, a licensed Metis Indian trader and later the founder of Lewistown, Montana.

-By Kathy Weiser-Alexander, updated February 2020.
+By Kathy Alexander/Legends of America, updated February 2022.